-Over the course of the Nina’s year of service as Miss America, she logged approximately 250,000 miles traveling across the country to address an array of audiences on her platform: “Celebrating Diversity through Cultural Competency.”
-She has spoken with over twenty colleges and universities about Cultural Competency including: Yale, Duke, University of Pennsylvania, and University of Michigan.
-As part of her efforts to raise discourse on diversity, Nina also launched a social media campaign, Circles of Unity, to encourage constructive and civil dialogue.
+Since serving as Miss America 2014, Nina has logged approximately 500,000 miles traveling across the world to address an array of audiences on her platform: “Celebrating Diversity through Cultural Competency.”
+As part of her consciousness-raising efforts on behalf of diversity, Nina also launched a social media campaign, #CirclesOfUnity, to encourage constructive and civil dialogue on diversity issues.
 Through her social media channels, Nina asks people to share “representative thoughts and stories about their experiences on how we as a nation can advance cultural awareness.”
 Nina is proud to have spoken at almost 40 different universities including Harvard, Princeton, Yale, Duke, University of Pennsylvania, Cambridge University (UK), and the Indian Institute of Technology (IIT) in both Bombay and Hyderabad, spreading her message of inclusion.
 Nina has also taken her platform internationally, speaking in the United Kingdom, Philippines, Canada, Kenya, and India.

 In addition to her personal platform, Nina also partnered with the U.S. Department of Energy and the U.S. Department of Education promoting women in STEM (Science, Technology, Engineering, and Math) related fields.
 She has worked with top technology companies such as Dell & Google in addition to the Sacramento Kings Foundation to further their women in STEM initiatives.
 Furthermore, she has worked with many charities/NGO's in the U.S. and India advocating for equality and education--most notably Pratham, Magic Bus, Akshaya Patra, and Girl Rising.
 With her Indian roots and heritage, Nina was the first choice by Indian Prime Minister Narendra Modi’s office to be the emcee for his historic Madison Square Garden reception in 2014.